-- i) Fees charged by the Company are recognised as income when services are provided. - ii) Income from licenses are recognised on a straightline basis over the license period. - iii) Interest income is recognised as it accrues, unless collectibility is in doubt. - iv) Income is also recognised from receipt of government grants.
-See Note 2(e) for government grants.
+- Fees charged by the Company are recognised as income when services are provided. - ii) Income from licenses is recognised on a straightline basis over the license period. - iii) Interest income is recognised as it accrues, unless collectibility is in doubt. - iv) Income is also recognised from receipt of government grants.
+See note 2(e) for government grants.